mnapoli/framework-interop/README.md

-This is freaking awesome.
+This is an example of interoperability between frameworks through Framework-agnostic **modules**.

     composer install
     php -S localhost:8000 -t web

 ## What?

-This is **one** application running on 3 different frameworks:
+This is **one** application composed of 3 modules, each one using a different framework:

 - the front-end module is running on **Silex** (`/`)
 - the blog module is running on **Symfony 2** (`/blog`)